Health Indicator Report of Breast Cancer Incidence

 Healthy People Objective C-11:Reduce late-stage female breast cancer

-How Do We Compare With the U.S.?Between 1980 and 2011, the Utah female breast cancer incidence rate was consistently lower than the rate for the U.S. For example, in 2010 (the most recent average national data available from SEER) the U.S. breast cancer age-adjusted incidence rate was 120.9 per 100,000 women compared with the Utah rate of 110.9 per 100,000 women.
+How Do We Compare With the U.S.?Throughout the years, the Utah female breast cancer incidence rate has been consistently lower than the U.S. female breast cancer rate.
+In 2012 (the most recent available data year) the U.S. breast cancer age-adjusted incidence rate was 122.2 per 100,000 women compared with the Utah rate of 115.5 per 100,000 women.

 Available ServicesThe Utah Cancer Control Program (UCCP) provides free to low cost clinical breast exams and mammograms to women who meet age and income guidelines.
 Eligible women with abnormal screening exams are offered diagnostic evaluation by participating providers.
 As of July 1, 2001, the UCCP is able to refer Utah women in need of treatment for breast and cervical cancers for full Medicaid benefits.
 The women must meet all requirements as outlined in the National Breast and Cervical Cancer Treatment Act.